A Fall Salad To Delight

 - Salt and freshly ground pepper to taste

-- ¼ cup olive oil don't use extra virgin olive all unless you have to.
+- ¼ cup olive oil Don't use extra virgin olive unless you have to.
 I find it overpowers the flavor of the greens

 Instructions

-- I like to make my salad dressings in a small jar but a coffee cup or glass measuring cup works well too.
-Combine the mustard, maple syrup & vinegar in a small container.
+- I like to make my salad dressings in a small jar, but a coffee cup or glass measuring cup works well, too.
+Combine the mustard, maple syrup, and vinegar in a small container.
 Use a fork to combine well.
-If I'm working with a jar with lid, I'll combine the ingredients by putting the lid on the jar and give it a shake.
+If I'm working with a jar with a lid, I'll combine the ingredients by putting the lid on the jar and giving it a shake.

 - Adding the oil.
 You want to emulsify the ingredients.
-Oil and vinegar do not naturally combine but the mustard acts as an emulsifier to help them play nice together.
-Vigorous stirring or shaking helps too so I like to slowly add (pour) the olive oil into the jar with one hand and stir hard with a fork in the other hand.
+Oil and vinegar do not naturally combine, but the mustard is an emulsifier to help them play nice together.
+Vigorous stirring or shaking helps, too, so I like to slowly add (pour) the olive oil into the jar with one hand and stir hard with a fork in the other hand.

 - Taste and season with salt and pepper.